John Donovan (writer): Career

-He published his first work as a writer, The Little Orange Book, in 1961.
+Donovan published his first work as a writer, The Little Orange Book, in 1961.

 In 1967, he became executive director of the Children's Book Council, a position he held until his death.
 In this position, he actively advocated for literature that addressed real life issues faced by children and teenagers.

+I'll Get There.
+It Better Be Worth the Trip was named, in 2021, as one of Time magazine's "The 100 Best YA Books of All Time."

-His later children's and young adult books included Wild in the World, Good Old James and Family.
+Donovan's later children's and young adult books included Wild in the World, Good Old James and Family.
 He also wrote two short plays, Damn You, Scarlett O'Hara and All My Pretty Ones, which were published in 1963 and staged off-Broadway in 1964 under the collective title Riverside Drive.
 The play's staging at New York City's Theatre de Lys starred Sylvia Sidney and Donald Woods.

 Personal life

 Donovan's longtime partner was Stan Raiff, a theatre producer.
 The couple lived in Manhattan.

-Donovan died on April 29, 1992 of cancer.
-His niece Stacey Donovan was the executor of his estate, and was involved in the 2010 republication of I'll Get There.
+Donovan died on April 29, 1992, of cancer.
+His niece Stacey Donovan, also a published author known for the novel Dive, was the executor of his estate, and was involved in the 2010 republication of I'll Get There.

 I'll Get There was the subject of an essay by Martin Wilson in the 2010 book The Lost Library: Gay Fiction Rediscovered.